 Does OSHA require portable containers to be labeled?

-OSHA did not modify its previous exemption under the Hazard Communication Standard with regard to labeling of portable containers.
 Where hazardous substances are transferred from a labeled container into a portable container, used within a work shift, and under the control of the employee who performs the transfer, no labels are required on the portable container.
 However, if the chemical transferred to a portable container is not used within a work shift and under the control of the employee who performs the transfer, then labeling is required.

-Will in-house labeling system alternatives be permitted?
+Are in-house labeling system alternatives permitted?

 Yes.
 Employers may choose to label workplace containers either with the same label that would be on shipped containers for the chemical under the revised rule, or with label alternatives that meet the requirements for the standard.
 Alternative labeling systems such as the National Fire Protection Association (NFPA) 704 Hazard Rating and the Hazardous Material Information System (HMIS) are permitted for workplace containers; however, the information supplied must be consistent with the revised HCS.
 For example, hazard classifications must be revised as necessary to conform to the final rule, and the other information provided must be revised accordingly to ensure the appropriate message is conveyed.
 Moreover, since these alternative labels would, at a minimum, only provide the product identifier and "general" information regarding the hazards of the chemicals, the employer must also make "specific" information regarding the physical and health hazards of the chemical immediately available to employees through other means under the hazard communication program.

 Will GHS pictograms and DOT labels conflict with each other?